 Whether a business is thinking of adopting cloud computing or just using email and maintaining a website, cyber security should be a part of the plan.

 Image Courtesy: e.cdn-hardware

-There is a growing number of stories relating to cyber-attacks on vital business and organizational data online.
+There is an outrageous number of stories relating to cyber-attacks on vital business and organizational data online.

-According to some experts, cyber crime now costs the global economy about $400 billion annually and with this alarming statistics, some internet based businesses are taking this threat very likely.
+According to some experts, cyber crime now costs the global economy about $400 billion annually and with this alarming statistics, it is therefore not news that the issue should be taken seriously.

-The fact is, cyber criminals are each day evolving and becoming more advanced by hatching new threats with different strategies on ways to attack networks and an information systems which means we all have to constantly stay alert.
+The fact is, cyber criminals are each day evolving and becoming advanced by hatching new threats on ways to attack networks and information systems which means we all have to constantly stay alert.